UN investigator: Crimes against humanity under Myanmar junta | Law-Order

 UN investigator: Crimes against humanity under Myanmar junta

-Christine Schraner Burgener told AP shortly before her 3 ½ year term as the U.N. special envoy for Myanmar ended on Oct.
-31 that "civil war" has spread throughout the country.
+Christine Schraner Burgener told The Associated Press shortly before her 3 ½ year term as the UN special envoy for Myanmar ended on October 31 that “civil war” has spread throughout the country.

-The U.N. investigative body was established by the Geneva-based Human Rights Council in September 2018 with a mandate to collect, consolidate, preserve and analyze evidence of the most serious international crimes and violations of international law committed in Myanmar.
-Koumjian, an American lawyer who served as an international prosecutor of serious crimes committed in Cambodia, East Timor and Bosnia, was appointed by U.N.
-Secretary-General Antonio Guterres as its head in 2019 with instructions to prepare files that can facilitate criminal prosecutions in national, regional or international tribunals to prosecute genocide, crimes against humanity and war crimes.
-Koumjian said his team has been collecting evidence from a wide variety of sources including individuals, organizations, businesses and governments, and the evidence includes photographs, videos, testimonies and social media posts "that could be relevant to show that crimes happened and who is responsible for those crimes."
+The UN investigative body was established by the Geneva-based Human Rights Council in September 2018 with a mandate to collect, consolidate, preserve and analyze evidence of the most serious international crimes and violations of international law committed in Myanmar since January 1, 2011.

+Koumjian, an American lawyer who served as an international prosecutor of serious crimes committed in Cambodia, East Timor and Bosnia, was appointed by UN Secretary-General Antonio Guterres as its head in 2019 with instructions to prepare files that can facilitate criminal prosecutions in national, regional or international tribunals to prosecute genocide, crimes against humanity and war crimes.
+Koumjian said his team has been collecting evidence from a wide variety of sources including individuals, organizations, businesses and governments, and the evidence includes photographs, videos, testimonies and social media posts “that could be relevant to show that crimes happened and who is responsible for those crimes.”
 The investigative body has received information from social media companies, which he wouldn't name except for Facebook because it had made its cooperation public.

 “We began engaging with Facebook as soon as we were created in 2019, and they have been meeting with us regularly,” Koumjian said.
 “We have received some, but certainly not all, that we have requested.
 We continue to negotiate with them and actually I am hopeful that we are going to receive more information.”
 He said the Human Rights Council specifically instructed the investigators to cooperate with the International Criminal Court's probe into crimes committed against Myanmar's Rohingya Muslim minority and the case at the International Court of Justice brought by Gambia on behalf of the Organization of Islamic Cooperation accusing Myanmar of genocide against the Rohingya.